mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 I use the same "puzzle" embedding for every sequence in a puzzle, 3D RoPE for position embeddings, and both color and dihedral data agumentations.
 For inference I use the standard AAIVR.
 (I hate AAIVR with the passion of a 1000 suns.
 It will be removed asap).

-I expand more on this in the "implementation details" section.

-## Standard autoregressive training
+### Standard autoregressive training
 Each input-output pair is tokenised into a single sequence.
 We have a vocabulary of 14 tokens: 10 numbers (0-9) and 4 special tokens `<start>, <\n>, <inp_out_sep>, <end>`.
 Then we use normal autoregressive loss exactly like the pre-training phase of an LLM.
 The loss is on the entire sequence, not just the output.

 ### 3D RoPE
 The start token is always (0,0,0).
 The input grid is placed in the z=1 plane, with the top left token being (0,0,1)